 How Much Does Pennsylvania’s 529 Investment Plan Cost?

-Each portfolio in the PA 529 Investment Plan charges a total annual asset-based fee, which currently ranges from 0.36% to 0.50%.
-These fees combine an operational support fee and a state fee along with expense ratios for the mutual funds included in the portfolio.
-The total fee is not charged directly, but factored out of assets in the entire portfolio you invest in.
+Each portfolio in the PA 529 Investment Plan charges a total annual asset-based fee, which currently ranges from 0.205% to 0.305%.
+Total fees are not charged directly, but factored out of assets in the entire portfolio you invest in.
 So your account bears a pro-rata share.
 Still, the plan portfolio with the highest fee is still relatively inexpensive to invest in compared with portfolios found in other plans.

 Tax Benefits of Pennsylvania’s 529 Investment Plan

-Pennsylvania taxpayers can deduct up to $15,000 in contributions per beneficiary per year from their Pennsylvania state taxable income.
-Married couples filing jointly can deduct up to $30,000 in contributions, making Pennsylvania one of the most generous among plans that allow tax-deductible contributions.
+Pennsylvania taxpayers can deduct up to $16,000 in contributions per beneficiary per year from their Pennsylvania state taxable income.
+Married couples filing jointly can deduct up to $32,000 in contributions, making Pennsylvania one of the most generous among plans that allow tax-deductible contributions.
+In fact, you receive state tax benefits as a Pennsylvania resident even if you open a 529 plan sponsored by a different state.

-In addition, money you contribute toward the PA 529 Investment Plan grows tax free and won’t be subject to federal income tax every year.
+In addition, money you contribute toward the PA 529 Investment Plan grows tax free.
 Money you take out of the plan isn’t taxed either as long as you use it for qualified higher education expenses like tuition and mandatory school fees.

-However, you may run into some trouble if you use 529 plan money on anything else.
-Nonqualified withdrawals may be subject to federal and state income tax as well as a 10% penalty.
+If you use 529 plan money on anything else, you may run into some trouble.
+Nonqualified withdrawals may be subject to federal and state income tax, as well as a 10% penalty.
 You may also have to pay back previously claimed deductions.
-You should seek a qualified financial advisor or tax professional to discuss how a nonqualified withdrawal may impact you based on your unique circumstances.
+You may want to find a financial advisor to discuss how a nonqualified withdrawal may impact you based on your unique circumstances.

 What Are My Investment Options?

-If you’re not sure what your portfolio should look like, you can use our asset allocation calculator tool to see how portfolio’s investment mixes can break down based on risk level.
+If you’re not sure what your portfolio should look like, you can use our asset allocation calculator tool to see how portfolio investment mixes can break down based on risk level.
 You can use the data to explore the plan’s individual portfolios.
-Each one of these invests in a single underlying mutual fund.
-And the PA 529 Plan individual portfolios cover all major asset classes and even socially responsible investments.
+The PA 529 Plan individual portfolios cover all major asset classes and even socially responsible investments.
 You can choose from one or more of these options to create a personalized investment strategy based on your goals and financial situation.
 If you’re not sure how to customize an investment strategy with individual portfolios, you can reach out to a financial advisor to guide you through the process.

 But keep in mind that portfolio options are subject to change, so it’s a good idea to periodically check up on your investments.
 You should also give your overall college savings strategy a year-end check up.